feathersjs/docs/guides/auth/recipe.customize-jwt-payload.md

   test: true // Here's the new claim we just added
 }
 ```
+> Note: The payload is not automatically decoded and made available in the hooks, thus, requiring you to implement this functionality in your app.
+Using `jwt-decode` is a simple solution that could be dropped in a hook as needed.

 ## Important Security Information
 As you add data to the JWT payload the token size gets larger.
 Try it out on [jwt.io](https://jwt.io/) to see for yourself.
 There is an important security issue to keep in mind when customizing the payload.
 This issue involves the default `HS256` algorithm used to sign the token.